AVRDevlepor/Roblox/Tutorials/DebugLib.md

-        local LocalVar3 = "A third local variable!" print(LocalVar1) -- You have to travel up the call stack twice to get it; upvalue reference. print(LocalVar2) -- You have to travel up the call stack once to get it; upvalue reference. print(LocalVar3) -- Defined in the same call stack index; not an upvalue reference. end
+        local LocalVar3 = "A third local variable!" print(LocalVar1) -- You have to travel up the call stack twice to get it; upvalue reference. print(LocalVar2) -- You have to travel up the call stack once to get it; upvalue reference. print(LocalVar3) -- Defined in the same call stack level; not an upvalue reference. end

     print(LocalVar1) -- Hey, look!
-Our call stack index is 2, and the local is at index 1, this is an upvalue reference. print(LocalVar2) -- Defined in the same call stack index; not an upvalue reference. end
+Our call stack level is 2, and the local is at level 1, this is an upvalue reference. print(LocalVar2) -- Defined in the same call stack level; not an upvalue reference. end

-print(LocalVar1) -- Defined in the same call stack index; not an upvalue reference. f()
+print(LocalVar1) -- Defined in the same call stack level; not an upvalue reference. f()
 ```
 Alright, what's the use if I don't know how to exploit scripts using upvalues?
 Think of a script that holds the nitro value for a car.
 Let's say there's a function that the exploiter knows of that updates the nitro value.
 The function has an upvalue that holds the nitro value.
 Here's a visualization of this script: